DCAT Annual Lecture - Thursday 31 October 2019

-We are delighted to welcome Professor Moira Whyte who will be visiting on Thursday 3rd November to give the DCAT Annual Lecture “How does oxygen regulate inflammation and host defence?”
+We were delighted to welcome Professor Moira Whyte who visited on Thursday 3 November to give the DCAT Annual Lecture “How does oxygen regulate inflammation and host defence?”
 Moira, is a professor of Respiratory Medicine at the University of Edinburgh and Director of the MRC/University of Edinburgh Centre for Inflammation Research (www.cir.ed.ac.uk/investigator/Professor-Moira-Whyte) and has a longstanding interest in developing clinical academic careers.
 She is Chair of the MRC Clinical Training and Careers Panel and was previously a member of the Wellcome Trust Clinical Interest Group and Chair of the Starter Grants for Clinical Lecturers Panel.
 She is Director of the Edinburgh Clinical Academic Training (ECAT) Programme and was recently appointed Head of Edinburgh Medical School.

 Moira’s research interests have focussed on molecular mechanisms of innate immune cell apoptosis in the context both of chronic inflammatory lung disease and of host defence against bacterial infection.
 These are areas of major therapeutic challenge with no effective therapies for persistent neutrophilic inflammation and with strategies to manipulate host immune responses to pathogens having exciting potential for treatment of antibiotic-resistance infection.